LukisG/homework-2022/README.md

 Full task description can be found here: https://docs.google.com/document/d/17Z5n83J3I18Ek10uiNa9zrtnChtUwlLiQkphxGToKjo/edit?usp=sharing

+## How to start:
+1. cd ./frontend
+2. npm start

 ## Setup:
 1. Fork this project using the `fork` button in the top right of the github page